Xerips/ArchLinux/ArchLinuxInstallation/readme.md

 You'll need to start virsh (a libvirt command line utility) by default to enable NAT forwarding with Qemu/Virt-Manager:
 Check if it's started: `sudo virsh net-list --all`
-If "inactive", start with: `sudo virsh net-start default` You'll be able to see it in the virt-manager menu now by going to "Edit" > Connection Details > Virtual Networks.
+If "inactive", start with: `sudo virsh net-start default` If you want the virtual network to start automatically: `sudo virsh net-autostart default` You'll be able to see it in the virt-manager menu now by going to "Edit" > Connection Details > Virtual Networks.
 It should say "Active" under "State:"

 That's it!
 You're ready to launch `virt-manager` and to start installing some test vm's or juicy boxes from [vulhub](https://www.vulnhub.com/) to pwn!